associatedpress/cookiecutter-r-project/README.md

 ## Usage

-There are two options for use with [datakit-project](https://github.com/associatedpress/datakit-project/):

-**Specifying a template URL**:

-`datakit project create --template https://github.com/associatedpress/cookiecutter-r-project.git`

-This will pull the cookiecutter and prompt you for name, email, etc.

-**Storing cookiecutter locally**:

 You will need to clone this repository to `~/.cookiecutters/` (make the directory if it doesn't exist).
+Then, use `datakit project`:

+`datakit project create --template cookiecutter-r-project`

 ## Configuration